Sign In

 To get your home set up properly you will need all your utilities up and running.
 When it comes to water, you don’t need to do anything yourself.
 Depending on which state you are in, the local water authority will be notified of the sale via your conveyancer or the state land registry office, after which they will get in contact with you on how you can manage your account.

-To get powered up, you’ll need to call your energy and/or gas provider to cancel any old accounts before creating a new one in your name.
-If you have a provider from your previous address and you’re wanting to carry it over, it’s also possible to transfer the account.
+To get powered up, you’ll need to call your energy and/or gas provider to transfer your account.
 The most important thing is to state the day you moved in, so you are not charged for the previous homeowner’s usage.
-Getting electricity and/or gas in your home only takes about 1-2 days, so no need to worry if you did not get a chance to arrange it ahead of time.

 When it comes to your internet connection, it is best to factor in a lead time of two to three weeks before it is connected and working.
 This is due to the limited availability of technicians and having to wait for any equipment to arrive.
 For this reason, it is best to organise this ahead of time, so you’re not left without internet for an extended period.

 Another task is to locate your fuse box and water valve on the property.
 This is super important to know in the event of an emergency or when trades need to access them when working on your property.
-As a starting point, the water valve is generally around the edge of the property, and the fuse box will be in the garage, basement, or storage area.
+As a starting point, the water valve is generally around the edge of the property, and the fuse box could be in the garage, storage area or even on an exterior wall.

 If you’re moving major appliances to your new home, you’ll want to make sure these have all survived the move.
 Whether it’s a refrigerator, washing machine, or clothes dryer, you should prioritise getting them set up and switched on.
 Be sure to check the specific product manuals to understand how you should safely set these up.
 For example, most refrigerators will need to be stabilised in their new position for at least three hours before they’re connected and turned on again.
 For existing appliances in the home like the oven and stovetop, make sure you try to use them in the first few days of moving in as these may be covered by the contract.